-During 2012 the Environmental Impact Study in connection with the proposed underground development together with the planning application for an underground mine were submitted to the Planning Services.
+During 2012 the planning application for an underground minetogether with the Environmental Impact Study in connection with the proposed underground development were submitted to the Planning Services.
 Discussions with the planning services in Northern Ireland have continued since then with regards to the underground mine plan and accompanying Environmental Statement.
-Consultations with statutory consultees continues to progress, with additional information requested now filed with the Planning Services for consideration by consultees.
-A planning determination was anticipated during the first half of 2014.
-However following some further delays of a bureaucratic nature subsequent to the quarter end the planning determination may now drift into the second half of 2014.
-It should be noted that the timeline for delivery of the determination is not within the control of the Company.
+Consultations with statutory consultees continue to progress, with additional information requested now filed with the Planning Services for consideration by consultees.
+The Company has been advised that the final consultation response has been received and is positive.
+The Company understands a timeline in the fourth quarter of 2014 is possible for a final determination.
+However it should be noted that the timeline for delivery of the determination is not within the control of the Company.